LambdaGeo/rwh-ptbr/cap06.md

 ### Numeric Types

-_FIXME: some of these tables don't render well under sgml2x.
-Will need to verify that they look good under the O'Reilly renderer._

 Haskell has a powerful set of numeric types.
 You can use everything from fast 32-bit or 64-bit integers to arbitrary-precision rational numbers.
 You probably know that operators such as `+` can work with just about all of these.
 This feature is implemented using typeclasses.
 As a side benefit, it allows you to define your own numeric types and make them first-class citizens in Haskell.
 [5 comments](comments: show / hide)